Chapter 15, Part 2: Hero of the Day

 Before he could move, she crossed the distance between them and, with a speed and agility surprising for her level of sobriety, slid onto his on lap, straddling his legs, her knees resting against his hips.

 "Uh...Daisy," he said, startled, "you ought not to be doing...that."
 He leaned back against the couch, away from her.

 She ran both of her hands through his still dripping hair, and grinned down at him.
 "You're all wet, sugar."

 "Thanks to you," he reminded her.
-"Daisy, would'ja get offa me, please?"
+"Daisy, would you get off of me, please?"
 Unless he wanted to muscle her away, he was trapped, and to make matters worse, his body, embarrassingly enough, had decided it quite liked her current position.

 Her fingers traveled from his hair down his neck to his chest, tracing the patterns of the dancing firelight across his bare shoulders.
 "I had to come home."

 "Oh...uh, well, I'm glad you came home, Daisy," he said, distracted by her caresses.
-"I's worried about you."
+"I was worried about you."

 Against his better judgment, he closed his eyes.
 Just for a minute, he thought...lost in the feel of her hands against his skin, the feel of her body pressed against his, the rush of his heart beating wildly under her fingertips.
 Without thinking, his hands moved up, circling her waist.